 Spending some time in the flowerbed,(unearthing the worms and relocating some of them to the other side so they can slowly work the ground) reading, reflecting and sharing, making music and cooking food are all great options for today.
-I’ll need some lemon water and SSS Bug Guard – the one with SPF.
+I’ll need some lemon water.

 Maybe today I’ll use a pen and paper to write… slowly, so the penmanship is pretty, again.
 I bet I can do that barefoot at the patio table… don’t you?